 In this research, we are interested in the role of gossip at work.
 To further analyse the role of gossip, we suggest that gossip shall be re-conceptualised into job-related gossip (JRG) and non-job-related gossip (NJG).
 We propose that JRG and NJG differ in their relationship with employee behaviour, for the following reasons.
-Firstly, gossip may not necessarily tell the truth and cause problems (Dunbar, 2004).
-Very likely, if the gossip per se is not related to the job but general social factors (such as relationship with girl/boyfriend, children's problem at school), an employee may not treat gossip seriously in the workplace and may not vehemently respond to the source of gossip such as colleagues or the organisation.
-Second, DiFonzo et al. (2003) described gossip as superfluous and insignificant.
+First, gossip may not necessarily tell the truth and cause problems (Dunbar, 2004).
+Very likely, if the gossip per se is not related to the job but to general social factors (such as relationship with girl-/ boyfriend, children's problem at school), an employee may not treat gossip seriously in the workplace and may not vehemently respond to the source of gossip such as colleagues or the organisation.
+Second, DiFonzo and Bordia (2007) described gossip as superfluous and insignificant.
 The purpose of gossip is to entertain and to amuse.
 Following this logic, if the gossip per se is not related to the job but to someone's personal life (such as massive debts or drug use), an employee may not necessarily attribute the pressure of that gossip to his/her colleagues or organisation.
-Very likely, at the individual level, the influence of non-job-related gossip may be less salient at work than compared to the influence of job-related gossip.
+Very likely, at the individual level, the influence of NJG may be less salient at work than the influence of JRG.
 Finally, gossip at work may impact upon the perceptions of status, power and esteem (Rosnow, 2001).
-Job-related gossip is directly associated with the job, colleagues and or the workplace.
+JRG shall have higher tendency (or possibility) to influence employee's behaviour, as JRG is directly associated with the job, colleagues and/or the workplace.

-As employee behaviour is many and varied it is unfeasible to examine all types of workplace behaviours, and so this research focuses on a specific behaviour - employee cynicism, which is characterised by frustration, hopelessness, and disillusionment, as well as contempt toward and distrust of business organisations, executives, and/or other objects in the workplace (Andersson, 1996), the justification for this choice now follows.
-To being with, recent studies indicate that cynicism is one of the most significant factors in organisational performance (Kuo, 2010; Oreg & Berson, 2011).
-Scholars also suggest that the changing nature of work and work organisations, particularly the unmet expectation of the workplace has also encouraged a rise in cynicism (Pate et al., 2000).
+As employee behaviour is many and varied, it is unfeasible to examine all types of workplace behaviours, and so this research focuses on a specific behaviour - ECN, which is characterised by frustration, hopelessness and disillusionment, as well as contempt towards and distrust of business organisations, executives and/or other objects in the workplace (Andersson, 1996), the justification for this choice is as follows.
+To begin with, recent studies indicate that cynicism is one of the most significant factors in organisational performance (Kuo, 2010; Oreg & Berson, 2011).
+Scholars also suggest that the changing nature of work and work organisations, particularly the unmet expectation of the workplace has also encouraged a rise in cynicism (Pate, Martin, & Staines, 2000).
 Moreover, cynicism may undermine leaders, institutions and HR strategies.
-For instance, cynics at work distrust the motives of the leaders, and employees with cynical views may feel that their employers, will exploit their contributions (Abraham, 2000; Kanter & Mirvis, 1989).
+For instance, cynics at work distrust the motives of the leaders, and employees with cynical views may feel that their employers will exploit their contributions (Abraham, 2000; Kanter & Mirvis, 1989).
 In short, although earlier studies of cynicism were wide ranging, their findings collectively imply that cynicism affects employees, is related to poor employee performance and leads to poorer organisational performance.
-For the same reason, we believe that focusing on employee cynicism and analysing its connection with gossip is crucial to both academic researchers and HR practitioners.
-This paper now turns to examine the construct of employee cynicism and, more importantly, to analyse the proposed gossip-cynicism relationship.
+For the same reason, we believe that focusing on ECN and analysing its connection with gossip is crucial to both academic researchers and HR practitioners.
+This paper now turns to examine the construct of ECN and, more importantly, to analyse the proposed gossip-cynicism relationship.